 Photo by Pixabay / Pexels

-Doing Research Assessment (DRA) is the method used to assess the performance of a social science research system.
-Elaborated on the basis of the Doing Research Pilot Phase, it reflects the fact that doing quality research requires much more than scientific skills and depends also on numerous other factors such as socio-economic, political and historical context, international dynamics, characteristics of the market for research, supporting policies and services, and many others.
+The Doing Research Assessment assesses the performance of a social science research system, elaborated on the basis of the Doing Research Pilot Phase, and based on a 3-step process ending with the Doing Research Assessment Framework.
+It reflects the fact that doing quality research requires much more than scientific skills and depends also on numerous other factors such as socio-economic, political and historical context, international dynamics, characteristics of the market for research, supporting policies and services, and many others.

 The implementation of Doing Research Assessments begins with an overall assessment of the context for doing research along economic, political, historical and international dimensions (step 1), followed by a mapping of national research actors to identify research producers and users (step 2).
 The context assessment and mapping of national research actors are then used as inputs into the Doing Research Assessment Framework, using a combination of secondary data, surveys, and interviews (step 3).